 Headshot Photography examples from Daniel Turbert Photography Who Can Benefit From Professional Headshots?
 Headshot photography…

 Many people don’t love being in front of the camera.
 They feel flustered and anxious, and unfortunately, that can come across in your photos.
-The last thing you’d want to do is invest in professional headshots, spend however long making sure you look fantastic, and then the camera capture your nerves overwhelming you.
+The last thing you’d want to do is invest in professional headshots, spend however long making sure you look fantastic, and then the camera capturing your nerves and overwhelming you.

 Here are ways you can relax during your headshot session to make sure you get the photos you’d want and paid for!